Select Local Prediction:

 We own the domain name, "dieselpredictor.com," and we intend to make use of it.
 For now, it is simply an "alias" for our main Web site, GasPredictor.com.

 We have been collecting data on diesel fuel prices - futures, wholesale, and retail - for nearly as long as we have been publishing our gas price predictions.
-We have had some success in adjusting our gas prediction algorithm to the diesel fuel markets.
+We had some early success in adjusting our gas prediction algorithm to the diesel fuel markets.
 Not too surprisingly, we have found some differences.
-We are working on refinements to try to make our diesel fuel price predictions as reliable as those for gasoline.
+We have worked on refinements to try to make our diesel fuel price predictions as reliable as those for gasoline, but we have suspended those efforts for now.
+It's challenging.

 Here's the thing.
 The consumer market for diesel fuel in the U.S. is much smaller than that for regular unleaded gasoline.
-It wouldn't pay us to go to all the trouble of marketing, producing, and distributing our diesel fuel predictions if we don't get enough subscribers.
-If the number of subscribers times the annual subscription price is less than the cost of our bulk e-mail delivery service for one year (yes, it costs money), we'd be losing money to deliver this information.
-Even if we made a little more than the costs, we would have to consider the value of the time we spend doing it.
-(Yes, it takes some of our time, and yes, our time is valuable to us.
-Yes, we're already spending time gathering and analyzing the data every day, but that's research and development, which is part of the cost of doing business.
-Our bean counters don't expect it to generate revenue until it becomes a shipping product.)
+It wouldn't pay us to go to all the trouble of marketing, producing, and distributing our diesel fuel predictions if we don't get enough visitors to the Web site.
+If the number of visitors is too small to generate enough advertising revenu, we'd be wasting our time generating this information.
+(Yes, we're already spending time gathering the data and crunching the numbers every day, but that's entirely automated.
+Continued work on our algorithm would take time, and uploading the additional data to our server would take additional time every day.)

 But if you're an independent truck driver or a company that operates a small fleet of trucks for local delivery or long-distance hauling, your profits are a function of the retail price of diesel fuel.
 And you stand to gain a good deal by knowing what the retail price of diesel fuel is going to be tomorrow, and probably in several cities rather than in just one city.